Recoskie/JDasm/docs/Machine.md

 <br />

-When comparing an x86 core from the '80s like the 16 bit Intel 8086 to a modern AMD ryzen, the first thought that will most likely run through your head is that they might run entirely different machine code, but it is not true.
+When comparing an x86 core from the '80s like the 16 bit Intel 8086 to a modern AMD or Intel x86 core, the first thought that will most likely run through your head is that they might run entirely different machine code, but it is not true.

 <br />